Police: Hernandez cited Bible passage John 3:16 in suicide

 An autopsy performed by the state medical examiner’s office determined the cause of Hernandez’s death was asphyxia by hanging and the manner of death was suicide.
 The state police report said toxicology tests showed Hernandez’s blood came back negative for all substances tested, including synthetic marijuana.

+In a statement Thursday evening after the release of the state report, the defense team sharply criticized Massachusetts investigators, saying that some had leaked information anonymously to reporters while failing to keep the Hernandez family informed about the probe.

-“The unprofessional behavior of those entrusted to impartially and professionally conduct an investigation into Aaron’s death has caused grave concern as to the validity and thoroughness of the investigation,” Hernandez’s attorneys said in a statement.
+“The unprofessional behavior of those entrusted to impartially and professionally conduct an investigation into Aaron’s death has caused grave concern as to the validity and thoroughness of the investigation,” the attorneys wrote.
+“Accordingly, we intend to fully, completely and impartially review all of the evidence in this matter.”

+Hernandez grew up in Bristol, Connecticut.
+His death came just hours before his former Patriots teammates visited the White House to celebrate their recent Super Bowl victory.

 Associated Press writer Bob Salsberg contributed to this report.